Winter Driving Tips

 To prepare, CTDOT suggests drivers should:

 - Keep your car in shape.
 Have the engine tuned.
 Check headlamps, tire tread, brakes, windshield washer fluid, heater and other safety equipment.
 Keep the fuel tank filled, topping it off before reaching half a tank.
-Carry a flashlight, flares, sand, a shovel and spare change for a phone call.
+Carry a flashlight, flares, sand, a shovel, and cell phone charger.

 - Clear car windows, hood and roof before starting to drive.